 Judge Burlison found that Plaintiffs’ request to depose Gorsky on these products was proper and that the information needed could not be obtained from another source.
 However, the court’s order also acknowledged the potential burden on Gorsky and Johnson & Johnson and ordered that the deposition be limited, both in time and content, to minimize that burden.

 Beasley Allen lawyers continue to investigate new cases involving women who have suffered from ovarian cancer after using Johnson’s Baby Powder and Shower to Shower.
-For more information, contact Ted Meadows, Leigh O’Dell, or Melissa Prickett, lawyers in our Mass Torts Section, at 800-898-2034 or by email at [email protected], [email protected] or [email protected].
+For more information, contact Ted Meadows, Leigh O’Dell, or Melissa Prickett, lawyers in our Mass Torts Section.

 Motions and Order, Young et al., v.
 Johnson & Johnson, et al., 1522-CC-09728-02, Division No. 10, Missouri Circuit Court, Twenty Second Judicial Circuit (St. Louis).